Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Examples

 Theorem~\ref{thm2} highlights the benefit of adjusting for baseline variables that are used for rerandomization.
-In this case, inference with many estimators under rerandomization can be performed as if simple randomization were used in the design stage; thus rerandomization becomes ignorable in the analysis stage.
+In this case, inference with many commonly used estimators under rerandomization can be performed as if simple randomization were used in the design stage; thus rerandomization becomes asymptotically ignorable in the analysis stage.
 This result has two implications.
-First, the choice of threshold $t$ or the weighting matrix $\widehat{\mathbf{H}}$ has no impact asymptotically for the considered estimators in Examples \ref{eg:ancova}-\ref{eg:mixed}.
-Therefore, the question of how one should select these design parameters for optimizing the asymptotic precision is immaterial in large samples as the design parameters do not impact the asymptotic distribution.
+First, the choice of threshold $t$ or the weighting matrix $\widehat{\mathbf{H}}$ has no impact asymptotically for the estimators considered in Examples \ref{eg:ancova}-\ref{eg:mixed}.
+Therefore, the question of how one should select these design parameters for optimizing the asymptotic precision is immaterial in large samples.
 Second, many existing results about variance under simple randomization naturally extend to rerandomization.
 For example, for estimating the average treatment effect on the difference scale, the ANCOVA estimator under condition (1) or (2) in Theorem \ref{thm2} does not reduce the asymptotic precision by adjusting for baseline covariates under simple randomization \citep{Tsiatis2008}; the same result holds under rerandomization as long as the adjustment set included $\bX^r$.
 As another example, when condition (1) holds, not only ANCOVA and mixed-ANCOVA provide consistent point estimates, their model-based variance estimators are also consistent \citep{wang2019analysis,wang2021mixed}; such properties hold under rerandomization by Theorem \ref{thm2}.

+{In addition, covariate adjustment in Examples \ref{eg:ancova}-\ref{eg:mixed} sets $R^2 = 0$, which does not mean that the asymptotic variance in Theorem~\ref{thm1} is increased.
+This is because adjusting for prognostic covariates can reduce $V$, which often dominates the precision gain.
+Since rerandomization and covariate adjustment target the same prognostic variation, when the analysis correctly orthogonalizes with respect to the rerandomized covariates (so the relevant $R^2$ terms vanish), rerandomization offers no further asymptotic precision gain, and the variance equals that under simple randomization (Remark~\ref{remark:bound}).
+This finding refines the traditional view that rerandomization always improves efficiency: such gains arise for the unadjusted difference-in-means estimator \citep{morgan2012rerandomization} but asymptotically disappear once covariate adjustment fully accounts for the rerandomized variables \citep{li2020rerandomization}.
+In practice, however, covariate adjustment may be under-specified or constrained by model form or sample size, in which case rerandomization continues to deliver meaningful finite-sample gains and better covariate balance, as also observed in our simulations.